 I am done spinning for a while now but over the next few days, let the next step….the plying magic begin.
-I like plying the best I think.
+I enjoy plying the best I think.
+A spiral yarn that is handspun and just a joyful textured yarn.
 It is where I start to see the real structure and character of the yarn come to life.
 Little runs of sparkle and glitz, with delicate curly locks popping out here and there adding in texture in between all the lofty softness.
-If you use a silk thread or fine yarn for spiral plying as I did on this handspun art yarn, that just gives an extra pop of sparkle and glam to your art yarn.
+If you use a silk thread or fine yarn for spiral plying as I did on this handspun yarn, it just gives an extra pop of sparkle and glam to your art yarn.

 I finally decided about how to use a little bit of the White Sands Textured Art Yarn that I handspun.
 A small wall hanging!
-It has been a long time since I wove a wall hanging for myself.
-I plan to keep this one but there is some yarn listed in the shop if you want to weave your own art yarn weaving.
+It has been a long time since I wove a wall hanging for myself, a bit of wall art for my house.
+I plan to keep this one but there is some yarn listed in the shop if you want to weave your own textured yarn weaving.
 Not too much left but you can get yours by shopping HERE.

 When I first started weaving and spinning, I never dyed my fibers.
 I was obsessed with natural color wool for years.
 There are so many sheep and goats with lovely natural colors I did not even want to expierment with dyeing wool for years.
 Even now with all the dyeing that I do, I am always drawn to some natural wool every few weeks or month.
 I never seem to really tire of the wide range of natural colors and tints in fibers that animals grow all by their own without our interference.
 I did raise angora rabbits and angora goats for a while.
 And the color variances with them was incredible.

-The small weaving that I wove used some of the White Sands Textured Art Yarn and a few other handspun art yarns.
-I also wove in some prime kid mohair white locks, and added fringe on the top instead of the bottom which is the normal location.
+The small weaving that I wove used some of the White Sands Textured Art Yarn and a few other handspun yarns.
+I also wove in some prime kid mohair locks, and added fringe on the top instead of the bottom which is the normal location.
 I wanted this to be very textured and a super tactile weaving.
-So tactile, that you would want to ignore a hands off sign just to pet the weaving.
+So tactile, that you would want to ignore a hands off sign just to pet the wall art.